OpenOrienteering/mapper/cove.md

 #### Thin lines

-This tool is used to reduce thick shapes to minimal skeletons.
+This tool is used to reduce thick shapes to minimal skeletons suitable for the vectorizer.
 You will always use this tool just before creating the vectors.

 Note that this tool may take some time to complete its task, and it is not possible to report progress accurately.